 These events acknowledge important days of remembrance and commemoration, and celebrate Aboriginal and Torres Strait Islander cultures.
 They also provide an opportunity to recognise the contributions of Aboriginal Australians in various fields.

-- Sorry Day — The 2017 event was held on Friday 26 May 2017 from 10.30am to 2.30pm at Tarntanyangga (Victoria Square).
-This National Sorry Day event is being organized by the Journey of Healing Association (SA).
+- Sorry Day — The 2017 event was held on Friday 26 May at Tarntanyangga (Victoria Square).
+This National Sorry Day event was organised by the Journey of Healing Association (SA).